austinfennacy/project-fennacy/README.md

   - 🔨 Additionally, create an account and explore the production build of Project Fennacy at [https://pf.austinfennacy.com](https://pf.austinfennacy.com).
 - **Too much time**
   - 👩‍💻 Browse the publicly-available source code for this project at [https://github.com/austinfennacy/project-fennacy](https://github.com/austinfennacy/project-fennacy).
-    - 👀 If you looking at the source code, I've provided a high-level overview of how the code is structured in the [Basic Architecture](#basic-architecture)
+    - 👀 If you're looking at the source code, I've provided a high-level overview of how the code is structured in the [Basic Architecture](#basic-architecture) section.
-  - 🏡 If you'd like to clone the project and build it locally, follow the instructions in [Usage: building from a fresh clone](#usage-building-from-a-fresh-clone).
+  - 🏡 Clone the project and build it locally (make sure to follow the instructions in [Usage: building from a fresh clone](#usage-building-from-a-fresh-clone)).

 ## Table of Contents